SamuelGuaimaB/Ingenieros-Paralelos/README.md

   </tr>
 </table>

 The Arduino Uno is a beginner-friendly, open-source microcontroller board used for building digital devices and interactive projects.
-It acts as the brain of a project, allowing people to read inputs (like a sensor, button, or temperature reading) and turn them into outputs (like moving a motor or turning on an LED).
+It acts as the brain of our project, it allows to read inputs such as a sensor, button, or temperature reading and turn them into outputs, like moving a motor or turning on an LED.
+This hardware acts as the nervous system of our car, sending small electric pulses to the driver.
 Since it is our first time participating in this kind of tournaments, we decided to begin trying this model of Arduino.

 <a href="src"> See the implemented code in the Arduino </a>